fabirino/Projeto_SD/README.md

 The workspace contains two folders by default, where:

 - `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies
+- `info`: the folder to store all Object Files
 # Requerimentos
 1. PostgreSQL
 2. Java